Never Won Anything Anywhere.

 Seriously?

 For the most part the boys were nothing but once a week shinny players who never played any organized hockey whatsoever.
-I was already playing with a pretty good group early on Saturday mornings and after our games we went for a quick breakfast over at Steve's on Bathurst Street.
-It was then off to start work at Collegiate by 9 am.
+I was already playing with a pretty good group early on Saturday mornings.
+After our games we went for a quick breakfast over at Steve's on Bathurst Street and then I was off to start work at Collegiate by 9 am.
 I always wondered how my Saturday morning group would stack up against Bruce’s boys from Saturday night.

 Game on.